 Sterilized: This juice has been heated in a way that kills bacteria and eradicates all microorganisms.
 This means that there are no living organisms in the juice at all.

-No microorganisms in the juice mean no chance of the juice going bad.
-One disadvantage – vitamins and good microorganisms are eradicated as well.
+No microorganisms in the juice means no chance of the juice going bad.
+However, this means that vitamins and good microorganisms are also eradicated.

 Ultra-high temperature (UHT) pasteurized: This juice has been heated to a temperature above the boiling point of water.
 While it has been heated to a high enough temperature to kill bacteria in the juice, it has not been heated to a high enough temperature to destroy all microorganisms.